Extremal horizons stationary to the second order: new constraints: Isolated null surfaces

 In this paper we assume that there exists an extension $t$ of the vector field $\ell$ to a neighborhood of $H$ in $M$, such that in addition to (\ref{Ltgnabla}) the spacetime Riemann tensor is Lie dragged along the horizon, \be _t R_{\alpha\beta\mu\nu}{}_{|_H}=0,\ee that makes $H$ an extremal Killing horizon to the $2$nd order.
 We will show, that this very condition implies another constraint on the intrinsic geometry $(g_{ab}, \nabla_a)$ of $H$, namely two linear second order partial differential equations on the transversal expansion-shear tensor $S_{AB}$.
 Moreover, given an IH $H$, a null vector field $\ell$ defined on and orthogonal to $H$ such that (\ref{LlD}), and its extension $t$ determined by the conditions $(i)$ and $(ii)$ of Sec. \ref{NE-SF}, either the vector field $t$ satisfies also (\ref{LtR}) or there is no other extension that would coincide with $\ell$ on $H$, and satisfy all the three conditions (\ref{Ltgnabla},\ref{LtR}).
+It follows from the condition \eqref{LtR} that the metric is at least three times differentiable class and thus our manifold needs to be at least four times differentiable.
+Structure induced on the horizon must be at least two times differentiable which leads to the demand that the embedding is at least three times differentiable.
+No further assumptions regarding smoothness are made throughout the rest of the paper.